In this article

 Do startups even need AR automation?

 If you invoice other businesses and have more than a few dozen customers, yes.
-Manual follow-up consumes hours a lean team cannot spare, and the cash it frees matters most at this stage.
+Manual follow-up consumes hours a lean team cannot spare, and the cash it frees up matters most at the early stage when runway is tight.

 What is the fastest AR tool to deploy?